Nanny Taxes in New York

 • certain absences from work when the employee or employee’s covered family member has been the victim of domestic violence, a family offense, sexual offense, stalking, or human trafficking

-• absences due to the closure of the employee’s place of business or the employee’s child’s school or childcare provider that has been closed by order of a public official due to a public health emergency.
+• absences due to the closure of the employee’s place of business or the employee’s child’s school or childcare provider, which has been closed by order of a public official due to a public health emergency.

 Leave must be paid at the employee’s regular rate.
 Only hours worked in New York City count toward the accrual of ESSTA leave.